-CTooltip is the core class in the hTooltip library, and it is used to create the tooltip windows for your controls.
-If you need a tooltip, create the instance of this class, set the properties of the tooltip (such as its text, color, etc.) and attach it to the required control.
+CTooltip is the core class in the hTooltip library.
+It is used to create the tooltip windows for your controls.
+If you need a tooltip, create an instance of this class, set the properties of the tooltip (such as its text, color, etc.) and attach it to the required control.

-For instance, if you need a balloon tooltip for a command button named Command1, the code in your form will looks like the following:
+For instance, if you need a balloon tooltip for a command button named Command1, the code in your form will look like the following:

 Private objTT As CTooltip Private Sub Form_Load() Set objTT = New CTooltip objTT.Text = "My first balloon tooltip" objTT.Style = httStyleBalloon objTT.CreateForVBCtrl Command1 End Sub